zabano/pg-jsonapi/README.md

 ACKNOWLEDGEMENTS
 ----------------

-  pg-jsonapi was designed for integrating into future version of the NeuroSeq genomics platform developed at the University of British Columnia.
+  pg-jsonapi was designed for integrating into a future version of the NeuroSeq genomics platform developed at the University of British Columbia.